henriess/Henriess.github.io/docs/docs/Dec_Course_Selection_Test_2025_Editorial.md

 ---

-## Observation 4 — Add rotation states to the Dijkstra
+## Observation 4 — To keep track of the direction changes, add rotation states to the Dijkstra

 When leaving a **red** cell, all **blue** arrows rotate.
 When leaving a **blue** cell, all **red** arrows rotate.